valthom/TabDPT/README.md

 ## Updates

-#### Update April 2025 -- New Model
+### Update April 2025: New Model
-We have improved the prediction performance of TabDPT through increased training stability.
+**Version 1.1 is now available.** We have improved the prediction performance of TabDPT through increased training stability.

-**Version 1.1 is now available.**

-#### Update December 2024 -- Faster Inference
+### Update December 2024: Faster Inference
 Added support for flash attention (with bf16 precision) and compile flag.
 Both are enabled to True by default and should lead to a significant speed-up.

 ## Citation